EXCLUSIVE-Ford Motor, SK Innovation to announce EV battery joint venture -sources

 A memorandum of understanding about the joint venture will be announced on Thursday, the sources, who asked not to be identified, told Reuters.
 The deal may eventually include a jointly owned plant to make battery cells for use in rechargeable EV batteries, the sources said.

-Ford declined to comment other than to say SK is a valued supplier.
+Ford declined to comment other than to say SK is a valued supplier, but scheduled a conference call for 9 a.m.
+ET on Thursday to provide "an update on Ford batteries."
 SK Innovation said in a statement it does not comment on specific projects for reasons of client confidentiality.

 Talks around the joint venture picked up speed last month after SK Innovation agreed to pay $1.8 billion to LG Energy Solution, a wholly owned subsidiary of LG Chem Ltd , to settle LG's accusations of trade theft by its rival, one of the sources said.